GatoGraphQL/GatoGraphQL/README.md

 The response of the API can use both the REST and GraphQL formats.
 This way, a PoP API can be used as a drop-in replacement for both REST and GraphQL, providing the benefits of both these APIs at the same time:

 - 🤘🏽 No over/under-fetching data (as in GraphQL)
-- 🤘🏽 Shape of the response mirrors mirrors the query (as in GraphQL)
+- 🤘🏽 Shape of the response mirrors the query (as in GraphQL)
 - 🤘🏽 Passing parameters to the query nodes, at any depth, for filtering/pagination/formatting/etc (as in GraphQL)
-- 💪🏻Server-side caching (as in REST)
+- 💪🏻 Server-side caching (as in REST)
-- 💪🏻Secure: Not chance of Denial of Service attacks (as in REST)
+- 💪🏻 Secure: Not chance of Denial of Service attacks (as in REST)
-- 💪🏻Provide default data when no query is provided (as in REST)
+- 💪🏻 Provide default data when no query is provided (as in REST)

 In a nutshell: the PoP API supports REST endpoints with GraphQL queries.